 Tribal Lands: Support the sovereignty and duty of care of tribal nations and communities by securing protection status and/or co-management agreements for a total of _XX_ acres of tribal homelands.

-Agricultural Lands: By 2040, permanently protect a total of _XX_ acres of agricultural lands within the Chesapeake Bay watershed.
+Agricultural Lands: By 2040, permanently preserve a total of _XX_ acres of agricultural lands within the Chesapeake Bay watershed, with a focus on maintaining the continued agricultural function and profitability.

 Community Greenspace: By 2040, permanently protect a total of _XX_ acres of community greenspace.